 After You’ve Submitted Your Application

 When your application package is submitted, things begin to happen behind the scenes.
 Human resource personnel will check your package to make sure it is complete.
-They may or may not contact you for additional information or to correct obvious errors of flaws in the package.
+They may or may not contact you for additional information or to correct obvious errors or flaws in the package.

-Your application will then be sent to the appropriate individuals at the fire department who oversees the examination and evaluation process.
+Your application will then be sent to the appropriate individuals at the fire department who oversee the examination and evaluation process.
 In many departments, this is the training division that is charged with training new recruits and providing ongoing training to the department.

 We continue the conversation about becoming a firefighter in part two of this blog series: Understanding the Testing & Interview Process